 With regards to post-divorce maintenance, the law also provides the court with additional factors to consider, such as:

 However, the new law eliminates enhanced earning capacity as a marital asset subject to equitable distribution.
 The current law allows the court to consider a professional degree or license earned during the marriage as an asset of the marital estate.
 The new law only allows the court to consider enhanced earning capacity as a factor for purposes of equitable distribution and spousal maintenance.
 These distinctions may seem arcane to the average person, but if you are contemplating divorce, this point and many other aspects of the new law will have a profound impact on your financial future.

-If you are considering divorce in the Buffalo area, the Law Offices of Randy S. Margulis and Associates is ready to assist with aggressive representation based on reliable, current legal knowledge and more than 20 years' experience.
-Call us at 716.886.9600 or contact our office online to schedule a consultation.
+If you are considering divorce in the Buffalo area, the Law Offices of Randy S. Margulis is ready to assist with aggressive representation based on reliable, current legal knowledge and 28 years’ experience.
+Call us at 716-886-9600 or contact our office online to schedule a consultation.

 As a Buffalo divorce lawyer for 28 years, I have devoted myself to solving the problems that affect families throughout the Buffalo metropolitan area and Western New York.
 As a family law attorney, I make it my goal to create a partnership of trust with my clients.
 People put their trust in me to handle cases that can potentially have a long-lasting impact on not only their lives, but the lives of their family as well.